 As of October 17th, 2018, the use of recreational marijuana is legal in Canada, as per Federal regulation.
-In preparation, each Province has come up with their own legal framework to manage cannabis distribution and sales, and municipalities are now doing the same.
+In response, Provincial and Municipal governments have developed local legal frameworks to manage cannabis distribution and sales.

 What Provincial legislation exists to regulate cannabis?
 In BC, there are two main pieces of Provincial legislation that have been put into place: